everx-labs/samples/c/README.md

 # C contract samples for TON
 This directory contains contracts that demonstrate how to use C to write contracts for TON blockchain.
 There is a separate subfolder for each file and its description.
+We don't expect C to be a mainstream language for writing contracts, so we don't actively support it.
+C, however, is the language the has mimum compiler inpact on the resulting code performance - only the stack is handled by the compiler, but TVM instructions are need to be explicitely emitted by the programmer via builin calls.
+Thus the C compiler, might be a good learning tool if your goal is to become proficient in TVM assembly.
+You can also write C-style of code in C++ whenever you think that C++ compiler doesn't not provide optimal abstractions for you.

 ## Prerequisites
 TVM Toolchain for C to build and test contracts locally.
 It includes: